Mail: simon@natural-photographer.co.uk

 4 September 1992, Minolta 7000, Minolta 100-200mm f/4.5, 1/250sec @ f/5.6, Fujichrome ISO 100.

-My second slide photo; this one shows the gondola parked at the Port Clarence side.
+We now go back to 1992, with my second slide photo; this one shows the gondola parked at the Port Clarence side.

 4 September 1992, Minolta 7000, Minolta 50mm f/1.7, 1/100sec @ f/2.8, Fujichrome ISO 100.